grybkom/NYC-Shooting-Analysis-/README.md

 # NYC_Shooting_Analysis
-Exploration of Shootings Flagged as Murders in NYC using R
+Exploration of Shootings Flagged as Murders in NYC
 ---

 ## Background